rysavy-ondrej/shark-tools/lua/enjoy/README.md

 ```

 ## Integration
-Triage is designed to be easily integrated into existing workflows.
+enjoy is designed to be easily integrated into existing workflows.
 The NDJSON output allows you to pipe the results into further processing scripts or tools for additional analysis, reporting, or storage.

 ## License
-Triage is distributed under the GNU General Public License v3.
+enjoy is distributed under the GNU General Public License v3.
 See the LICENSE file for details.